IdrissaMoussaAdamou/Use_CaseFootB/README.md

 # Use_CaseFootB

-## Before starting to use you need to install all packages in the requirements.txt
+## Before starting to use you need to install all packages in the requirements.txt file

 ## To use the model run this command: python3 Create_game.py Dataset_path, model_path, output_path, label_enc_path.